jitpavi/COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization/README.md

-# COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization
-This project will produce the chloropeth map to visualize the number of cases in each state of India starting from Week 10 of this year

-# Project Name - Time-Series-tracker-of-Covid-19-cases-in-INDIA
+# Project Name - COVID-19-Week-Wise-Cases---Indian-State---Chloropeth-Visulization

 #### -- Project Status: [Active]
-Tuning the frames and interval to get the perfect animation output
+In process of adding the data reported from the district level of each respective States of India.

 ## Project Intro/Objective:
-Project will produce a time-series chart to display 3 different plot of total number of Confirmed,total no.of recovered Cases and Total no. of Deaths respectively in India.
+This project will produce the chloropeth map to visualize the number of cases reported in each state of India starting from Week 10 of the year 2020.

 ### Methods Used:
 * Data Exploration